Uwais-Moosa/Password-Generator/README.md

       * Special characters ($@%&*, etc)
   * Code should validate for each input and at least one character type should be selected
   * Once prompts are answered then the password should be generated and displayed in an alert or written to the page

+## Deployment

+Here is a quick link to the deployed page: https://uwais-moosa.github.io/Password-Generator/